 The Walters is committed to making our programs and exhibitions accessible to our visitors.

 Docent-led touch tours of sculptures from various periods of the permanent collection are offered for blind and partially-sighted groups of between five and 15 visitors.
 During touch tours, both the docent and the visitor wear gloves to examine pre-selected works from the Walters collection.
+The Walters Art Museum's commitment to serve the blind and partially sighted community through its collaboration with the Maryland State Library for the Blind and Physically Handicapped was recognized by Art Education for the Blind, New York City in 2005.

 Docent-led touch tours of sculpture may also combine visual descriptions and discussions of paintings from different areas of the permanent collection.
 Tours are offered for blind and partially sighted groups of between five and 15 visitors.